Watch video: How to set up Nikon Webcam Utility

 03. Get connected

 Connect your camera directly to your computer via its USB cable.
-You can also connect your camera via HDMI, but you must go through a third-party capture device like the Elgato Cam Link – this enables you to stream the highest quality, and will connect any camera (not just a Nikon).
+You can also connect your camera via HDMI, but you must go through a third-party capture card like the Elgato Cam Link – this enables you to stream the highest quality, and will connect any camera (not just a Nikon).

 04. Detect it